LLNL/radiuss-ci/docs/sphinx/user_guide/index.rst

    how_to

 .. warning::
-   Due to its GitLab CI sharing goal, Radiuss-CI is meant to live on LC GitLab instance.
+   Due to its GitLab CI sharing goal, Radiuss Shared CI is meant to live on LC GitLab instance.
 The main repo, hosted on GitHub for accessibility and visibility, is mirrored on LC GitLab.
 To include files from Radiuss-CI, we recommend pointing to the mirror repo on GitLab rather than the GitHub one.
    We only document that option.